JMcWilliam10/jonathan-mcwilliam-project-3/README.md

-# jonathanMcWilliamProject3Mario
+# Super Position Mario

-This is my first jQuery project in bootcamp
+This is my first jQuery project in bootcamp at HackerYou